Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 # The examples

-There are two example contracts (`Greeter.sol` and `Calculator.sol`).
+There are two example contracts (`Greeter` and `Calculator`).
 Their build scripts are located in:

-- `scripts/greeter/`, deploying the classical Greeter.sol contract.
+- `scripts/greeter/`, deploying the classical Greeter contract.
-- `scripts/calculator`, deploying `Calculator.sol` and `Maths.sol` - a library used by the contract.
+- `scripts/calculator`, deploying `Calculator` and `Maths` - a library used by the contract.

 From these examples, you can learn: